The protesters criticized what they called “fake abortion clinics” for misleading people on reproductive healthcare options.

 This was the third year Reproductive Transparency Now protested the Aid for Women’s Annual Benefit Dinner.
 Tickets to the event were sold at $300 a seat, with table sponsorships going for as much as $10,000, according to the Aid for Women donor website.

 In 2023 Aid for Women’s total revenue equated to $2,592,679.
-Of that amount, $2,516,803 came from “contributions and grants,” according to the organization’s Form 990.
+Of that amount, $2,516,803 came from “contributions and grants,” according to Aid for Women’s 2023 Form 990, the tax document for non-profit organizations.

 Over half of that revenue, $1,339,629, went back to Aid for Women through “salaries, other compensation, employee benefits.”

 “All of this money that they’re spending and bringing in is going into their own pockets versus actually helping anybody,” Battisfore said.
-“It’s a huge waste of money and an affront to reproductive justice and bodily autonomy.”
+“It’s a huge waste of money and an affront to justice and bodily autonomy.”

 Last year, Aid for Women opened three new locations in the Chicago area, according to Battisfore.
 One is their Edgewater location, situated a half mile south of Loyola’s Lake Shore Campus.
 Battisfore said she thinks this location is no accident.